sgomez/simplesamlphp-base/README.md

 You are free to install new simpleSAMLphp modules as usual without restore the _composer.json_ before updating, because you are using it as a library.

+## Enable or disable modules

+Because you shouldn't touch the vendor directory to enable or disable the simpleSAMLphp modules, you must use the 'module.enable' option in `config.php`.